 The slide sets collected here are marginally reworked versions of the sets used for the lecture Chaotic, Complex, and Evolving Environmental Systems during the winter term 2020/21 in the Department of Physics and Astronomy at Heidelberg University.

 This course consists of 4 parts that are covered in 27 two-hour lectures.
-There is a slide set for each lecture.
+There is a slide set for each lecture and corresponding videos.

 part I – embedding